Which Natural Supplements Are Effective For Depression Symptoms?

 Chromium

-Each person only needs a small amount of chromium, yet many American adults are deficient in chromium.
+Humans only need a small amount of chromium, yet many American adults are deficient in this mineral.
 Chromium is responsible for helping the body balance blood sugar levels as well as controlling brain chemicals like serotonin and melatonin.
 You can find chromium in potatoes and animal proteins.

 Iron

 Low iron levels can lead to low energy and mood difficulties.
 Taking iron may help you with chronic fatigue and depression.
 If you're living with anemia, you might have an iron deficiency.
 Eating foods high in protein may boost your levels.
-However, if you think you have anemia, talk to your doctor, as anemia can be dangerous at high levels.
+However, if you think you have anemia, talk to your doctor, as it can be dangerous.

 Magnesium